seyong2/portfolio/docs/data-science/nlp/lstm.md

 ## Long Short Term Memory Networks

 The issue of long-term dependencies, which RNNs struggle with, can be addressed by using a variant called Long Short Term Memomry Networks (LSTMs).
-While The structure of a standard RNN is relatively simple, with a single tanh activation layer, LSTMs introduce a more complex architecture.
-Like RNNs, LSTMs have a chain of repeating modules, but they differ in that each module contains more layers, allowing them to better manage the flow of information over time.
+While he structure of a standard RNN is relatively simple, with a single tanh activation layer, LSTMs introduce a more complex architecture. **Like RNNs, LSTMs have a chain of repeating modules, but they differ in that each module contains more layers, allowing them to better manage the flow of information over time**.
 In this section, we'll explore the function of each layer in an LSTM and how it enables the network to carry forward important past information, unlike RNNs.
 But first, let's take a look at the basic structure of LSTMs.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/37fc3149-1e56-46b3-ad60-b1d8c8969bf2" title="lstm">